-Negligence occurs when an individual fails to exercise reasonable care to avoid a foreseeable harm to a person or property.
+Negligence occurs when an individual fails to exercise reasonable care to avoid foreseeable harm to a person or property.
 Even if a person did not intend on causing harm, they can be found guilty of negligence.
 In a personal injury lawsuit, the victim must prove negligence in order to recover compensation for their losses.

-Victims of Negligence
+Victims Of Negligence

 The law protects victims of negligent acts.
 What constitutes negligence depends on the circumstances of each individual case.
 Victims of negligence may be eligible for compensation of medical care, property damage or lost wages and time from work due to the injury